Advertiser Disclosure

 Terminal Parking

-There are 3 terminal parking garages offering convenient access to the terminals with covered moving walkways.
-As the name suggests, the central parking lot is located in the center of the airport with connector bridges to all terminals.
+There are 3 terminal parking garages with convenient access to the terminals, each served by covered moving walkways.
+As the name suggests, the central parking lot is in the center of the airport, with connector bridges to all terminals.

-Terminals B and E also have parking garages that are located outside of each terminal.
+Terminals B and E also have parking garages outside their respective terminals.

 Rates are the same across these 3 parking garages: